 The great questions of life that refuse to go away.

 I have an affinity for trees, books, farmers markets, avocado, alliteration, tea, and tiny things.

-I look forward to one day having a house in the woods, a bathtub, a fireplace, and a cat on the porch.
-Essentially, I’d like to crawl inside a Bon Iver song and live there.
+I’d like to one day have a house in the woods, a bathtub, a fireplace, and a cat on the porch.
+Like crawling inside a Bon Iver song and living there.